nkrusch/dissertation/.github/readme.md

 > [!WARNING]
 > ProQuest functionality and access is strongly restricted to users without a suitable institutional subscription.

-If you have sufficient permissions, this query finds all Augusta University doctoral dissertations in computer science on ProQuest:
+If you have sufficient permissions, the following query finds all Augusta University doctoral dissertations in computer science that have been published on ProQuest:

     DG(Ph.D) AND SCH(1907) AND DEP(Computer and Cyber Sciences)